TomShlaim/mcp-sample/README.md

 ## Usage

 The application can be used in two ways: as a Python module or as an MCP server.

 ### Using as an MCP Server

-The application is designed to run as an MCP server, which allows for seamless integration with MCP clients:

-1. Run the server:
-The application can be used in two ways: as a Python module or as an MCP server.

-### Using as an MCP Server